kubernetes/kubernetes/docs/getting-started-guides/docker.md

 ### Overview

-The following instructions show you how to set up a simple, single node Kubernetes cluster using Docker.
+The following instructions show you how to set up a simple, single node kubernetes cluster using Docker.

 Here's a diagram of what the final result will look like:
 ![Kubernetes Single Node on Docker](k8s-singlenode-docker.png)

 ### Prerequisites

-1. You need to have docker installed on one machine.
+1. You need to have [docker](https://www.docker.com) installed on one machine.

 ### Step One: Run etcd